How to Make Better Progress in Your Therapy Sessions

 By the end of this article, you’ll have all the information you need on how to get the most out of your therapy sessions.

-5 Tips on How to Make the Most of your therapy Session:
+5 Tips on How to Make the Most of your Therapy Session

 There are a few key things you can do today to make the most of your sessions with your therapist.
 Put them into practice and enjoy the benefit of more change.

-1. Do your homework….
-Yes, ACTUALLY do it:
+1. Do your homework

 A recent study showed that as many as 50% of people don’t complete the homework provided to them by their therapist.
-Attending your next session without actually having done the homework can delay your progress in therapy
+Attending your next session without actually having done the homework can delay your progress in therapy.

 While the next session won’t necessarily be a waste of time, homework is part of the therapy process and keeps you mentally engaged and learning even when you’re not in session.